 Transplant programs will need to be familiar with the proposed changes to NLRB guidance documents when submitting exception requests for liver candidates.

-Transplant programs will also need to be aware of the updated diagnoses to ensure accurate data entry when submitting exception requests for liver candidates.
+Transplant programs will also need to be aware of updated diagnoses to ensure accurate data entry when submitting exception requests for liver candidates.
+Representatives on the Adult Transplant Oncology Review Board may have additional cases to review during their term.